Introduction

 Origin Of Brahma Kapal

-The origin of Brahma Kapal is deeply rooted in Hindu mythology, which is associated with Lord Shiva, Brahma, and the concept of liberation.
+The origin of Brahma Kapal Badrinath is deeply rooted in Hindu mythology, which is associated with Lord Shiva, Brahma, and the concept of liberation.

 The word Kapal means skull; unlike many other spiritual sites, Brahma Kapal doesn’t have a large structure.
 Its power lies in its spiritual vibrations, beliefs, and the faith of pilgrims.
+As per the Brahma Kapal story and scriptures, it is the place where Lord Shiva was liberated from the sin of Brahma Hatya.

 Mythological Significance Of Brahma Kapal